turicas/rows/docs/cli.md

 - `--no-create-table=BOOLEAN`: should rows create the table or leave it to PostgreSQL? (default: false, ie: create the table)
 - `--dialect=TEXT`: CSV dialect to be used (default: will detect automatically)
-- `--schemas=TEXT`: schema filename to be used (default: will detect schema automatically) - this file must have the columns `field_name` and `field_type` (you can see and example by running [`rows schema`][cli-schema])
+- `--schema=TEXT`: schema filename to be used (default: will detect schema automatically) - this file must have the columns `field_name` and `field_type` (you can see and example by running [`rows schema`][cli-schema])
+- `--unlogged`: if specified, create an [unlogged table][pg-unlogged] (which is faster than logged ones, but will not be recoverable in case of data corruption and will not be sent to replicas)

 Example: